Chart Color Schemes

 Eumundi ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Eumundi, as per data from the Australian Bureau of Statistics Census 2016, had a cultural diversity index of 73.5%, indicating below average diversity.
-The population comprised 86.5% citizens, with 77.0% born in Australia and 94.7% speaking English only at home.
-Christianity was the predominant religion, practiced by 37.4%.
+Eumundi, as per the data, showed lower cultural diversity with 86.5% citizens, 77.0% born in Australia, and 94.7% speaking English only at home.
+Christianity was the predominant religion, accounting for 37.4%.
+Buddhism's representation was similar to regional Queensland at 1.1%.

 Frequently Asked Questions - Diversity